dsc-courses/dsc106-2025-sp/labs/lab06/before_sp25.md

 ### Step 3.3: Making it only appear when hovering over a dot

-We'll use the HTML `hidden` attribute and CSS to control visibility.
-Create a function in `main.js`:
+We'll use the HTML `hidden` attribute and CSS to control visibility:

 ```js
 function updateTooltipVisibility(isVisible) {